Principal component analysis: Non-negative matrix factorization

 Fractional residual variance (FRV) plots for PCA and NMF; for PCA, the theoretical values are the contribution from the residual eigenvalues.
 In comparison, the FRV curves for PCA reaches a flat plateau where no signal are captured effectively; while the NMF FRV curves decline continuously, indicating a better ability to capture signal.
 The FRV curves for NMF also converges to higher levels than PCA, indicating the less-overfitting property of NMF.

 Non-negative matrix factorization (NMF) is a dimension reduction method where only non-negative elements in the matrices are used, which is therefore a promising method in astronomy, in the sense that astrophysical signals are non-negative.
 The PCA components are orthogonal to each other, while the NMF components are all non-negative and therefore constructs a non-orthogonal basis.

 In PCA, the contribution of each component is ranked based on the magnitude of its corresponding eigenvalue, which is equivalent to the fractional residual variance (FRV) in analyzing empirical data.
 For NMF, its components are ranked based only on the empirical FRV curves.
-The residual fractional eigenvalue plots, that is, $1-\sum_{i=1}^k \lambda_i\Big/\sum_{j=1}^n \lambda_j$ as a function of component number $k$ given a total of $n$ components, for PCA have a flat plateau, where no data is captured to remove the quasi-static noise, then the curves drop quickly as an indication of over-fitting (random noise).
+The residual fractional eigenvalue plots, that is, $1-\sum_{i=1}^k \lambda_i\Big/\sum_{j=1}^n \lambda_j$ as a function of component number $k$ given a total of $n$ components, for PCA have a flat plateau, where no data are captured to remove the quasi-static noise, then the curves drop quickly as an indication of over-fitting (random noise).
 The FRV curves for NMF is decreasing continuously when the NMF components are constructed sequentially, indicating the continuous capturing of quasi-static noise; then converge to higher levels than PCA, indicating the less over-fitting property of NMF.